HL7/davinci-ecdx/input/pagecontent/framework.md

 </div>

-This project recognizes the major revisions to the reworked R5 subscription"topic-based" pub/sub pattern and the future publication of a Subscription R5 Backport Implementation Guide for FHIR 4 to address the many shortcomings in the current (R4) approach to subscriptions.
+This project recognizes the major revisions to the reworked R5 subscription "topic-based" pub/sub pattern and the future publication of a Subscription R5 Backport Implementation Guide for FHIR 4 to address the many shortcomings in the current (R4) approach to subscriptions.
 {:.note-to-balloters}

 #### Example Transactions: